-This article was updated in June 2020 with fresh content and insights.
+Editor's Note: This article was updated in September 2022 with fresh content and insights.

-Product tours can be powerful tools for introducing users to a new product and helping them find their bearings.
-They can be used to introduce new users to your interface, draw attention to product launches, and nudge users closer to their aha moment—increasing product activation, adoption, and retention rates.
+A product tour can introduce new users to your interface, draw attention to product launches, and nudge users closer to their aha moment—increasing product activation, adoption, and retention rates.

-In this article, we’ll go over some popular UI patterns for user onboarding tours—including modal windows, action-driven tooltips, and hotspots—and explain how each of these can be used effectively to engage users and help them achieve success.
+Below, we talk about some popular UI patterns for user onboarding tours—including modal windows, action-driven tooltips, and hotspots.
+Along the way, we teach you how to use each of these to engage users and help them achieve success.

 But before we get into the different UI patterns, it’s essential to evaluate what your product tour is really trying to showcase—and to whom.